LeandroCRD/Python-GUIs/README.md

 **Clock Window** - Clock Window in Tkinter that shows the current time.

 **Stock Window** - Stock Window in Tkinter that shows the current price of a stock through an API.

+**Turtle Race** - Game with Turtle module that simulate a race with turtles.